laravel/nova-docs/4.0/resources/authorization.md

 }
 ```

-### Separate logic between Nova and Application Policy
+### When Nova & Application Authorization Logic Differs

-If you have a requirement to handle different authorization logic between Nova and your main application, you can use Nova's `whenServing()` method:
+If you need to authorize actions differently when a request is initiated from within Nova versus your primary application, you may utilize Nova's `whenServing` method within your policy.
+This method allows you to only execute the given callback if the request is a Nova request.
+An additional callback may be provided that will be executed for non-Nova requests:

 ```php
 <?php